SoMuchForSubtlety/f1viewer/README.md

 ### Windows
 1. Download and [the latest release for Windows](https://github.com/SoMuchForSubtlety/f1viewer/releases/latest)
 2. Download [MPV](https://mpv.io/installation/)
-**Note:** MPV needs to be in the same folder as f1viewer or added to you PATH
+**Note:** MPV needs to be in the same folder as f1viewer or added to your PATH

 ### macOS
 * You can install f1viewer with Homebrew